 Things to Work On

 Speed is one important consideration when reading the news.
-If you read too slowly, viewers may get bored and impatient and consider changing the channel; if you read too fast, they may have a hard time understanding you.
-Typically news anchors read between 150 and 175 words per minute, and some stations may time new reporters or anchors to get a baseline for that individual’s usual reading speed.
+If you read too slowly, viewers may get bored and impatient and consider changing the channel.
+If you read too fast, viewers may have a hard time understanding you.
+Typically, news anchors read between 150 and 175 words per minute, and some stations may time new reporters or anchors to get a baseline for that individual’s usual reading speed.

 Talking too slowly is less common for students learning to read the news, but if this is a problem you can ask the teleprompter operator at your campus station to intentionally go a little faster than you.
-(It’s a good idea to practice this for a while when you’re not actually on-air.)
+(Practice this for a while when you’re not actually on-air!)
 If you’re practicing by yourself, you can try reading from a computer or tablet screen and scroll through the words a little faster.

 Sounding Natural and Conversational

 You can practice by reading a news story and pretending that you’re telling it to a friend.
-You don’t want to ad-lib or change the wording (which may be more formal than the way you normally speak), but you should otherwise talk the way you normally would.
+You don’t want to ad-lib or change the wording (which may be more formal than the way you normally speak), but you should otherwise talk conversationally.
 This can be difficult, especially if you’re also trying to speak more slowly or enunciate more clearly, but sounding natural is an important aspect of reading the news.
 After all, if viewers wanted to hear the news in a monotone, they could just ask Siri to read the day’s headlines.

 Accents and Dialects

-There are many different “accents” associated with American English.
-Depending on where you grew up, you may sound like a southerner, a New Yorker, or, if you learned English as a second language, you may have an accent associated with your first language.
+There are many different “accents” and regionalisms associated with American English.
+Depending on where you grew up, others may perceive an accent.
+If you learned English as a second language, you may have an accent associated with your first language.

 While there is no single correct accent for American English, most broadcasters prefer reporters speak with a General American accent (most common in the mid-west and on the west coast)—or as close to it as you can reasonably get.
 Some people already do this, but for those with a strong accent, becoming more linguistically neutral can be difficult.